FAQs on the OeNB’s financial statements

 Profits of the OeNB

 The distribution and use of the OeNB’s profit are subject to Article 69 Nationalbank Act.
-Up to 10% of the OeNB’s operating profit after write-downs and provisions less corporate income tax (i.e. net profit) must be transferred to the pension reserve (until the pension reserve has reached the level required under Article 69 paragraph 2 Nationalbank Act).
+Up to 10% of the OeNB’s operating result after write-downs and provisions less corporate income tax (i.e. net profit) must be transferred to the pension reserve (until the pension reserve has reached the level required under Article 69 paragraph 2 Nationalbank Act).
 From the remaining net profit, the central government receives 90% plus, in a second step, a dividend of up to 10% of its 100% share of the OeNB’s capital, payable to the Federal Ministry of Finance.

 Who decides how the OeNB’s profit is used?
 Where does any remaining profit go after the OeNB has paid out dividends?